◌ Future fire

 10 February 2009

 Yesterday on IRC I was going on about the fires in southeast Australia.
-Such is the speed of publication here in the future that we were already flipping though people’s Flickr photos, speculating about fire propagation and guessing at temperatures by seeing which metals melted.
+Such is the speed of publication here in the future that we were already flipping though people’s Flickr photos, speculating about fire propagation and guessing at temperatures by seeing which materials melted.
 Now YouTube has striking, eerie, fascinating, and creepily pretty videos.

 One of the few things I remember about my years of toddling around there in Marshall Canyon is the helicopters.
 I am told I called them